sohailsarwar101/wallapp/README.md

 I just initiate it for learning and testing purposes, maybe later on I will utilize it for sharing my own Unsplash images collection separately.
 Of course, you can do the same as well, as I share it as an open-source here.

-Free to use for commercial and non-commercial purposes 💯 No permission needed (though attribution is appreciated!🥰)
+Free to use for commercial and non-commercial purposes 💯 <br>
+No permission needed (though attribution is appreciated!🥰)